Approved by Senate June 13, 2016 and by the Board of Governors June 27, 2016.

 c) an implied or expressed threat of reprisal or actual reprisal for refusing to comply with a sexually oriented request;

-d) a sexual relationship that constitutes an abuse of power in a relationship of authority; or
+d) a sexual relationship that constitutes an abuse of power in a relationship of authority

-e) a sexually oriented comment or behaviour that may reasonably be perceived to create a negative psychological and emotional environment for work or study
+e) a course of sexually oriented comments or behaviours that may reasonably be perceived to create a negative psychological and emotional environment for work or study; or

-“Sexual violence” means any sexual act or act targeting a person’s sexuality, gender identity or gender expression, whether the act is physical or psychological in nature, that is committed, threatened or attempted against a person without the person’s consent.
-It includes sexual assault, sexual harassment, stalking, indecent exposure, voyeurism, non-consensual condom removing (stealthing), and sexual exploitation.
+“Sexual violence” means any sexual act, or act targeting a person’s sexuality, gender identity or gender expression, whether the act is physical or psychological in nature, that is committed, threatened or attempted against a person without the person’s consent.
+It includes sexual assault, sexual harassment, stalking, indecent exposure, voyeurism, non-consensual condom removing (stealthing), sexual exploitation, distribution of sexual images or video of a community member without their consent, and cyber stalking of a sexual nature.
 For further clarity, sexual assault includes rape.

 “Survivor” refers to a person who has been affected by sexual violence.
-Although the term is widely used in this Policy, the person is always free to choose whether to use the term victim or survivor to identify themselves.
+Although the term is widely used in this Policy, the person is always free to choose how they would prefer to be identified.

 “Survivor-centered approach” refers to a form of intervention that focuses, as much as possible, on the needs of the survivor and respects the survivor's choices in decision-making, support and intervention.